JeremyJones/hotjar-realtime-survey/3_delivery_plan.md

 This third component of the system completes the end-to-end process of survey submission, storage, retrieval, display and analysis.

-This stage is expected to take 1-2 days.
+This stage is expected to last 1-2 days.

 #### Demonstration

-The demonstration will take place at .. ?
+The demonstration will take place tbc

 The demonstration session is expected to last n.